ericheep/physical-memories/README.md

     dtparam=audio=on

-Then replace it with this HiFiBerry
+Then replace it with the HiFiBerry Amp+ dac.

     dtoverlay=hifiberry-amp